 Organizational design is the process of developing and implementing the most effective structure and systems within an organization.
 The objective is to find the best structure to support the overall business strategy.
 It involves aligning tangible and intangible assets, the organization’s vision, mission, values, culture, strategy, processes, roles, and responsibilities to achieve its goals.

 Job architecture serves as the foundation for managing and organizing people within an organization.
-It encompasses elements such as creating a job catalog, aligning jobs with functions and levels, generating job descriptions, mapping people to the roles, and establishing pay structures.
+It encompasses creating a job catalog, aligning jobs with functions and levels, generating job descriptions, mapping people to the roles, and establishing pay structures.

 The difference between the two lies in the scope.
-Organizational design involves all assets of a company meanwhile a job architecture is limited to roles and people.
+Organizational design involves all of a company’s assets, while job architecture is limited to roles and people.

 Despite the difference, organizational design and job architecture are interdependent and mutually reinforcing.
 A well-designed organization needs a clear, consistent job architecture to support its structure and systems.
 Likewise, a robust job architecture needs a coherent organizational design to enable its implementation and maintenance.